-Upon completion of the social and behavioral science program, the student will be able to:
+- 1. Students will identify and explain the global significance of past political, cultural, geographic, and economic issues and how they have impacted contemporary events. - 2.
+Students will identify and explain different theories on human development. - 3.
+Students will identify and explain different theories of societal development. - 4.
+Students will identify and explain how physical systems affect human systems and how human actions affect physical systems. - 5.
+Students will identify and explain how culture affects individuals or groups.

-- Understand the global significance of past political, cultural, and economic issues and how they have impacted contemporary events. - Recognize will analyze and differentiate between different economic solutions to social issues. - Demonstrate an understanding of how physical systems affect human systems and of how human actions affect physical systems. - State different types of governments and explain their historical developments and political processes within a given country. - Identify different theories on personality development. - Recognize the various types of sources used within the social science discipline, including primary and secondary sources. - Analyze the legitimacy and validity of the various sources used within the social science discipline, including discerning facts from opinions, biases, the validity of data collection, and public opinion polls
+6. Students will analyze the legitimacy and validity of the various sources used within the social science discipline, including discerning facts from opinions, biases, the validity of data collection, and public opinion polls.

-Students must fulfill the following requirements to qualify for an associate degree:
+Students must fulfill the following requirements to qualify for an Associate Degree:

-- Complete the Associate Degree requirements - Complete major course requirements as specified in the catalog with a C or better - Complete electives to reach a total of 60 degree applicable units - Maintain a grade point average of 2.00 overall - Complete the English and math competency requirements with a C or better
+- Complete the Local General Education, CSU General Education (CSUGE) or Intersegmental General Education Transfer Curriculum (IGETC) requirements, - Complete a minimum of 18 additional units from the major list below, - Complete electives to reach a total of 60-degree applicable units, - Earn a grade of C or better in each major course, - Maintain a minimum cumulative G.P.A. of 2.00, and - Complete the English and math proficiency requirements with a C or better